 When someone wants to seek compensation for things like medical bills and lost income, they have two years from the date of the accident to file a lawsuit.
 However, a filing plaintiff has four years from the date of the accident to file a lawsuit if they wish to claim compensation for property damages, such as the cost of repairing vehicle damage sustained in an accident.

 Do Not Put Off Filing the Claim

 Even the shortest timeline of two years may sound like there is plenty of time to file a lawsuit, but it is not.
 That time will pass very quickly

-These time limits can pass very quickly while a person is trying to recover and possibly seeing several doctors, which is why injured individuals should speak to a Fulton County car accident attorney as soon as possible after their accident.
-In addition to meeting deadlines, a skilled Fulton County car accident lawyer could also make sure to record proper documentation about their client’s treatment and medical bills.
+These time limits can pass very quickly while a person is trying to recover and possibly seeing several doctors, which is why injured individuals should speak to a Fulton County auto collision lawyer as soon as possible after their accident.
+In addition to meeting deadlines, a skilled legal professional could also make sure to record proper documentation about their client’s treatment and medical bills.